laravel/docs/pt_BR/eloquent-serialization.md

 	}

 > **Note:** When hiding relationships, use the relationship's **method** name, not its dynamic property name.
-> ** Nota: ** Ao ocultar relações, use ** ** método nome, e não o seu nome propriedade dinâmica do relacionamento.
+> **Nota:** Ao ocultar relacionamentos, use o nome do **method** do relacionamento, e não o nome da sua propriedade dinâmica.

 Alternatively, you may use the `visible` property to define a white-list of attributes that should be included in your model's array and JSON representation:

-Alternativamente, você pode usar a propriedade `visible` para definir uma lista branca de atributos que devem ser incluídos na matriz do seu modelo e representação JSON:
+Alternativamente, você pode usar a propriedade `visible` para definir uma white-list de atributos que devem ser inclusos na representação do seu model, seja ela array ou JSON:

 	<?php namespace App;